gloveboxes/dotNET-Core-IoT-Raspberry-Pi-Linux.-How-to-Build-Deploy-and-Debug/README.md

 ### tasks.json

 The tasks.json file defines how to compile the project for linux-arm and how to copy the program to the Raspberry Pi with rsync.

-Notes.

-1. This tasks.json file assumes the default network name of your Raspberry Pi is **raspberrypi.local**.
-2. On Windows, you must explicitly specify the IP Address of the Raspberry Pi as rsync is called via Bash and the Windows Subsystem for Linux does not resolve .local DNS names.
+On **Windows**, you must explicitly specify the **IP Address** of the Raspberry Pi as rsync is called via Bash and the Windows Subsystem for Linux does not resolve .local DNS names.

 ```json
 {